zdyxry/LeetCode/README.md

 - [x] 1672 Richest Customer Wealth
 - [x] 1700 Number of Students Unable to Eat Lunch
 - [x] 1732 Find the Highest Altitude
+- [x] 1742 Maximum Number of Balls in a Box